 Small children, whether friends or relatives, can be disruptive to the educational process.
-Please do not allow young friends or relatives of your students to visit the classroom.
+We cannot allow young friends or relatives of your students to visit the classroom during school hours.

 Lunch is an excellent time for families to visit.
 If you would like to order a school lunch, the order must be put in before 8:30 a.m.